SModelS/smodels/docs/manual/source/Tools.rst

 * the file contains masses and decay branching ratios in standard SLHA format,

-* the file contains cross-sections according to the :ref:`SLHA format for cross-sections <xsecSLHA>`,
+* the file contains cross sections according to the :ref:`SLHA format for cross sections <xsecSLHA>`,

 * the lightest :ref:`Z2-odd state <odd states>` (the LSP in supersymmetric models) is neutral,